mcrice123/morphic2/src/pages/book1/book-1-page-12.md

     "'",
     's weird enough as a DREAM JOURNAL, but people hype it up as a LOCAL TREASURE!
 Personally, I find it dull...though dressing up for the festival is fun. ...Sorry, WHY were you reading that?"', "\n",
-    'A voice from offscreen answers, "I',
+    'A voice from off-screen answers, "I',
     "'",
     'm caught up in biology and I got bored."', "\n\n",